 Description of the Semantic Data Warehouse Our goal is to develop an MD Semantic Data Warehouse (SDW) by integrating the Subsidy and the DBD datasets.
 The sub: Recipient concept in the Subsidy dataset contains the information of recipient id, name, address, etc. From bus: Company in the DBD, we can extract information of an owner of a company who received the EU farm subsidies.
 Therefore, we can integrate both DBD and Subsidy datasets.
-The ontology of the MD SDW to store EU subsidy information corresponding to the Danish companies is shown in Figure 4, where the concept sdw: Subsidy represents the facts of the SDW.
-The SDW has two dimensions, namely sdw:Benificiary and sdw:Time.
-The dimensions are shown by a box with dotted-line in Figure 4.
-Here, each level of the dimensions are represented by a concept, and the connections among levels are represented through object properties.
+The ontology of the MD SDW to store EU subsidy information corresponding to the Danish companies is shown in Fig. 4, where the concept sdw: Subsidy represents the facts of the SDW.
+The SDW has two dimensions, namely sdw: Benificiary and sdw: Time.
+The dimensions are shown by a box with dotted-line in Fig. 4.
+Here, each level of the dimensions are repre-